jchambers/signal-chat-project/README.md

 $ ab -c1 -n10000 http://localhost/chats?userId=1
 ```

 …then the second `ab` run will complete as expected.
 After checking a number of likely suspects, I've concluded that whatever is going on here is either really subtle or really embarrassing.
-Either way, I've left it out of scope for now.
+Either way, I've left it out of scope for now (though I'm pretty sure it's an issue with releasing direct `ByteBuffer` instances, which The Internet™ seems to agree is an area of lots of strife and ugly solutions).

 # Notes on time